 assemble with HTML The assembly requires no traditional code: concepts are glued together by declarative bindings that ensure appropriate synchronization and dataflow.
 These bindings are expressed in an HTML-like language, augmenting conventional layout declarations that determine which user interface widgets from which concepts are used, and how they are placed on the page.
 Concepts are configured in JSON and you can style your app with CSS.

-conventional output A compiled Déjà Vu app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which can be deployed using popular cloud providers.
-We are actively working on guides and tooling for deploying.
-In the meantime, you can follow our quickstart guide to create an app and run it locally on your machine.
+conventional output A compiled Déjà Vu app is a standard MongoDB-Express-Angular-Node.js (MEAN) app, which can be deployed using popular cloud providers.
+Follow our quickstart guide to create an app and run it locally on your machine.
+You’ll find the compiled output in the

 Déjà Vu is a research prototype and you shouldn’t rely on it for anything important at this point, but we’d love to hear what you think!
 You can play around with it and create an issue (or email me) with your feedback or questions.